jamesdaus/SealNet2/README.md

 ## Important files:

-sealFace.py - Python code which takes input folder and calls chipping executable on each photo
+sealFindr.py - Python code which takes input folder and calls chipping executable on each photo

 dnn_mmod_dog_hipsterizer.cpp - Adapted Dlib code for seal face detection and chipping

 CMakeLists.txt - File used by CMake to compile above code

-seal.exe - Compiled executable called by sealFace
+seal.exe - Compiled executable called by sealFindr

 seal.dat - Trained model for face detection used by seal.exe